 From 2012 to 2015, Ambassador Klimow served as a Deputy Assistant Secretary General of NATO in Brussels, Belgium.
-He was responsible for management reform and operational planning for the new NATO Headquarters, at the time the largest public works project in Europe.
+He was responsible for management reform and operational planning for the new NATO Headquarters.
 Other diplomatic assignments include Executive Director for the Bureaus of Administration and Information Resource Management (2010-2012), Director of Language Services (2008-2010), and Executive Director for the Bureau of Consular Affairs (2003-2008).

 Ambassador Klimow served on the White House staff as Special Advisor to the Vice President of the United States (2002 to 2003) and as military advisor to the Secretary of State (1995-1998).
-He has participated in six Presidential summits, served as a member of an interagency arms control team that negotiated the START III Treaty framework, contributed to the writing of the NATO-Russia Charter, and participated in peace talks to end the conflicts in Bosnia-Herzegovina and Kosovo.
+He has participated in six Presidential summits, served on an interagency arms control team that negotiated the START III Treaty framework, and contributed to the writing of the NATO-Russia Charter.

-Ambassador Klimow is a native of Johnson City, New York and a graduate of the United States Military Academy at West Point.
+Ambassador Klimow is a native of Johnson City, New York, and a graduate of the United States Military Academy at West Point.
 He is a published author and holds a Master of Art Degree in Public Administration as well as a Master of Military Art and Science Degree.
 He was Visiting Defense Fellow at the Center for International Relations at Queens University in Canada.
 Ambassador Klimow is married to Major (ret) Edie Gunnels.
-Their son, Daniel, is an attorney at the State Department.
+They have a son and two grandchildren.